 - 870.5900 Thermal Regulating System

-This website contains information and resources for patients, and clarifies FDA’s recommendations to health care providers and staff at health care facilities to help minimize patient risks of infections associated with all heater-cooler devices.
+- Clarify the FDA’s recommendations to health care providers and staff at health care facilities to help minimize patient risks of infections associated with all heater-cooler devices

 1 Sommerstein R, Rüegg C, Kohler P, Bloemberg G, Kuster SP, Sax H. Transmission of Mycobacterium chimaera from Heater–Cooler Units during Cardiac Surgery despite an Ultraclean Air Ventilation System.
 Emerg Infect Dis.
 2016 June;22(6):1008-13. http://wwwnc.cdc.gov/eid/article/22/6/16-0045_article